R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Mock

-The `conclave-testing` library has a `MockHost` class which lets you whitebox test your enclave by running the enclave fully in-memory.
+Conclave supports two forms of mock.
+Both allow you to whitebox test your enclave by running the enclave fully in-memory.
 There is no need for SGX hardware or a specific OS and thus ideal for cross-platform unit testing.

+Firstly, you can build your enclave in mock mode, much like you can with simulation, debug and release mode.
+The instructions for testing using a mock enclave exactly follow that for [native testing](#native).

-The underlying enclave object is also exposed enabling you to make assertions on the enclave's state, something that cannot be done on real hardware or even in simulation mode.
+Secondly, the `conclave-testing` library has a `MockHost` class which lets you whitebox test your enclave in a mock host enviroment.
+In this environment the underlying enclave object is also exposed enabling you to make assertions on the enclave's state, something that cannot be done on real hardware or even in simulation mode.

 In your **enclave** module build.gradle file add the following test dependency